dan-fritchman/Thesis/content.md

 While these system and IC contexts generate different hurdles, they also have several in common.
 Designers are (rationally) predisposed to circuits which have been real-world verified (no matter how relevant that verification is to their use-case).
 "Tape-out proven" is a common such description of silicon IP.
 System-level circuits derive similar confidence from having been fabricated and tested.
 Lacking technical tools for tracking and automatically verifying that such real-world testing has occurred, the next-best substitute would seem to be a community/ reputation-based model, in which designers and users and verifiers are encouraged to share test data and experiences.

 Lastly, each of these fields lacks the re-use power of the package manager abstraction commonly deployed throughout popular open-source programming languages.
 The package concept primarily requires the two components described in our software-section, namely the published database and coherent user-side tooling which comprehends its content.

-### Where To Go

-An outline of a system-design software-suite realizing these ideas:

-- A design platform connected to:
-  - (a) A central component database, and
-  - (b) A design-package manager similar to those prominent for popular open-source software languages (PyPI, NPM, Cargo, etc), and,
-  - (c) An execution environment for system-hardware design-generators
-  - (Think a web-app for simple design, and connected dedicated app or IDE plug-in for more complicated ones.)
-- Formats and software for system-level sub-design abstraction, particularly including physical design (layout).
-- Best-practices from IC design generators (e.g. programmatic design elaboration, structured hierarchical connections), designed for construction of system-level circuits.
-- A standard set of commonly-used PCB stack-ups.
-- Generation/ compilation to those standard PCB stack-ups, and potentially to arbitrary others.

 ---